 Every life lost and injury on the rail network is a tragedy and the impacts on family, friends, communities, rail and recovery staff and witnesses can be profound.
 These incidents together with thousands of near hits each year can cause trauma and work-related stress and illness to rail and recovery staff.
-More information about the impact on the train driver is explained here.
+More information about the impact on the train driver is explained here and here.

-• a total of 1,273 fatalities, injuries and attempted suicides with no injuries reported on ONRSR, an average of 182 per year.
+- a total of 1,556 fatalities, injuries and attempted suicides with no injuries reported on ONRSR, an average of 173 per year.

-• 449 attempted suicides.
+- 516 attempted suicides.
 There are likely to have been many more attempted suicides and threats of self-harm that did not meet the regulatory reporting threshold.

-• There were 2 other-struck by train fatalities and 2 injuries.
+- There were 5 other-struck by train fatalities and 13 injuries.

 National & state reports